airr-community/airr-standards/README.md

 ***

-### Introduction
+### Guide for submission of AIRR-seq data to NCBI

-The AIRR Community has defined six high-level sets that will guide the publication, curation and sharing of AIRR-Seq data and metadata: Study and subject, sample collection, sample processing and sequencing, raw sequences, processing of sequence data, and processed AIRR sequences.
-The detailed data elements within these sets are defined  <a href="https://github.com/airr-community/airr-standards/blob/master/AIRR_Minimal_Standard_Data_Elements.csv">here </a>.
-An implementation of the AIRR data standard has been developed for the NCBI repositories (BioProject, BioSample, Sequence Read Archive (SRA) and GenBank).
-The association between each of these repositories and the AIRR sets is shown below:
+This site provides a detailed “how-to” guide for submission of AIRR-seq data to NCBI databases (BioProject, BioSample, SRA and GenBank).

-### AIRR Community Accpted Elements
+One of the primary initiatives of the AIRR (Adaptive Immune Receptor Repertoire) Community has been to develop a set of metadata standards for the submission of immune receptor repertoire sequencing datasets.
+This work has been carried out by the AIRR Community Standards Working Group.
+In order to support reproducibility, standard quality control, and data deposition in a common repository, the AIRR Community has agreed to six high-level data sets that will guide the publication, curation and sharing of AIRR-Seq data and metadata: Study and subject, sample collection, sample processing and sequencing, raw sequences, processing of sequence data, and processed AIRR sequences.
+The detailed data elements within these sets are defined [here](https://github.com/airr-community/airr-standards/blob/master/AIRR_Minimal_Standard_Data_Elements.csv).
+The association between these AIRR sets, the associated data elements, and each of the NCBI repositories is shown below:

 ![Image](https://github.com/airr-community/airr-standards/blob/master/Images/dataelements.png)